 Primate Trekking

-There are few wildlife experiences on Earth as powerful, humbling, and intimate as primate trekking in Rwanda.
-Whether you’re watching the expressive face of a mountain gorilla just a few feet away, or hearing the echoing calls of chimpanzees deep in the forest, primate trekking is an immersive journey into both the wild—and our own evolutionary past.
+Few wildlife experiences are as powerful, humbling and intimate as primate trekking in Rwanda.
+Whether you are watching the expressive face of a mountain gorilla just a few metres away or hearing the echoing calls of chimpanzeesdeep within the forest, primate trekking offers a truly immersive journey into the wild and a rare glimpse into our closest relatives in the animal kingdom.

 What to Expect on a Primate Trek